maxtkc/mvths-wiki/docs/012-loops.rst

 TEACHER CHECK \_\_\_\_\_

 2. Set up two LEDs on your breadboard on different pins.
 Make the LEDs flash alternately (i.e. one is on while the other is off).
-Both LEDs should never be off at the same time.
+Both LEDs should never be off or on at the same time.

 TEACHER CHECK \_\_\_\_\_